willminck/HW5/README.md

 ### DEADLINE: April 4, 2018 at 11:59 pm

-**You should read all of the below before beginning to ensure you set yourself up well and submit the assignment correctly.**
+**You should read all of the below before beginning to ensure you set yourself up well and submit the assignment correctly.** This assignment may only be submitted *2 days* late in order to ensure you get it back in a timely fashion.

 ## Overview